MatejTymes/JavaFixes/README.md

         (userId, user) -> user.firstName + " " + user.lastName + "'s ID is: " + userId.value()
     );
 ```
-`Tuple` can contain `null` values.
+`Tuple` / `Triple` can contain `null` values.

 ### ChangingValue

-If you have a value that is changing over time and you'd like to derive other values from it, you could use this hierarchy of classes.
+If you have a value that changes over time and want to have derived values that reflects these changes, you could use this hierarchy of classes.
 ```Java
     // mutable wrapper of connection details
     MutableValue<ConnectionDetails> connectionDetails = mutableValue(